SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Creating a ``sqream`` User
 ----------------------------

-The ``sqream`` user must have the same UID and GID on all servers in your cluster.
+**The sqream user must have the same UID and GID across all servers in your cluster.**

-In case user IDs are not the same, and no important data resides under ``/home/sqream``, a best practice is deleting the ``sqream`` user and sqream group from both servers and create new ones with the same ID, as suggested in the following example:
+If the ``sqream`` user does not have the same UID and GID across all servers and there is no critical data stored under ``/home/sqream``, it is recommended to delete the ``sqream`` user and sqream group from your servers.
+Subsequently, create new ones with the same ID, using the following command:

    .. code-block:: console

       sudo userdel sqream
       sudo rm /var/spool/mail/sqream

-Before adding a user with a specific UID and GID, it is imperative to verify that these IDs do not already exist.
+Before adding a user with a specific UID and GID, it is crucial to verify that such Ids do not already exist.

-Follow these steps to create a ``sqream`` user.
-Keep in mind that ``1111`` is a UID example.
+The steps below guide you on creating a ``sqream`` user with an exemplary ID of ``1111``.

 1. Verify that a ``1111`` UID does not already exists: